Walk the Talk Show with Waylon Lewis.

 Jim Gimian on how we can infuse the Art of War in our own lives:

-Elephant is psyched to be working in partnership with Google+ on, which features three live videos a week (that can be watched later, too).
+Elephant is psyched to be working in partnership with Google+ on our new live video series, which features three live videos a week (that can be watched later, too).

 James Gimian has been a magazine and trade book publishing professional since 1973.
 He has spearheaded Mindful’s community-building efforts within the mindfulness movement for the past five years, and is currently on the Advisory Board of the Center for Mindfulness at UMass, and the Boards of Directors of the Mind Fitness Training Institute (MFTI) and the Institute for Mindful Leadership.
 He has taught leadership training programs and mindfulness in North America and Europe since 1978.